rburkholder/apparition/README.md

 # Apparition - Home/Office Automation/Monitoring

 _an immaterial appearance that seems real, and is generally sudden or startling in its manifestation -- something akin to what a monitoring and automation solution may appear to be_

-The philosophy with Apparition is to compose an automation/monitoring/alert tool from a series of mature packages integrated under one roof.
+The philosophy with Apparition is to compose an automation/monitoring/alert tool from a series of mature packages, all integrated under one roof.
+The tool should work in the background and only manifest itself when needed.

 Proposed tooling:
 * C++ as primary backend